CNN cited the American Immigration Council's recent report ...

 Immigrants, Latinos, and Asians account for large and growing shares of the economy and population in Arkansas.
-Immigrants (the foreign-born) make up 4.4% of the state’s population, and more than one-quarter of them are naturalized U.S. citizens who are eligible to vote.
-Immigrants account for 5.8% of Arkansas workers and added nearly $3 billion to the state’s economy in 2004.
-Moreover, Latinos and Asians (both foreign-born and native-born) wield roughly $5.1 billion in consumer purchasing power, and the businesses they own had sales and receipts of $1.7 billion and employed more than 11,000 people at last count.
+Immigrants (the foreign-born) make up 4.5% of the state’s population, and more than one-quarter of them are naturalized U.S. citizens who are eligible to vote.
+Immigrants account for 6.5% of Arkansas workers.
+Moreover, Latinos and Asians (both foreign-born and native-born) wield roughly $5.6 billion in consumer purchasing power, and the businesses they own had sales and receipts of $1.7 billion and employed more than 11,000 people at last count.
 At a time when the economy is still recovering, Arkansas can ill-afford to alienate such an important component of its labor force, tax base, and business community.

 Immigrants and their children are growing shares of Arkansas’s population.

 - The foreign-born share of Arkansas’s population rose from 1.1% in 1990, to 2.8% in 2000, to 4.5% in 2013, according to the U.S. Census Bureau.
 Arkansas was home to 133,888 immigrants in 2013, which is greater than the population of Springfield, Illinois.

 - 32.6% of immigrants (or 43,677 people) in Arkansas were naturalized U.S. citizens in 2013—meaning that they are eligible to vote.

 - Unauthorized immigrants comprised 2% of the state’s population (or 60,000 people) in 2012, according to a report by the Pew Hispanic Center.